This World Down Syndrome Day we chat to a super inspirational mum about a project very close to her heart.

 Only with experience have I realised the extent of which – it is daily.
 From friends, consultants, health visitors, midwives and strangers.

 The response to the cards has been phenomenal.
 There have been 100’s of shares worldwide on social media by friends, family, other parents, medical professionals, celebrities, charitable organisations, the list goes on and on.

 This has further proved to me that people want to use the correct terminology around Down Syndrome but often don’t know what it is, and the cards have been instrumental in helping.

-October is International Down Syndrome Awareness Month, so now is the perfect time to raise awareness around language and highlight the difference small changes can make to everyday lives.
+21st March is World Down Syndrome Day, so now is the perfect time to raise awareness around language and highlight the difference small changes can make to everyday lives.
 I am delighted with the initial response and excited by the massive potential these cards hold.

-People can share the website with anyone that could use it, especially to organisations and collectives of people. www.languagecreatesreality.com
+You can share the website with anyone that could use it, especially organisations and collectives of people.